onflow/ccf/ccf_specs.md

 CBOR data can be exchanged between standards compliant CBOR codecs implemented in any programming language.

 Projects implementing a CCF codec should evaluate more than one CBOR codec for standards compliance, security, and other factors.

+When evaluating and comparing codecs, benchmarks and tests should include decoding malicious data.

 ### Terminology